 Understanding responsibilities of self-hosted versus managed service

-The following table compares what functionality is self-hosted with Kafka and what functionality is managed by Google by using Pub/Sub:
+The following table compares what feature is self-hosted with Kafka and what feature is managed by Google by using Pub/Sub:

 |Availability||Manually deploy Kafka to additional locations||Deployed in all Google Cloud regions for high availability and low latency|